AlexHalb/EternaScript/README.md

 # Eterna Scripting
 Evaluates user scripts from [Eterna](eternagame.org).

-To use, first follow the instructions for [building the folding engines](Engines/README.md)
+To use, first build the folding engines.
+Follow the instructions over at the [EternaJS](https://github.com/eternagame/EternaJS) repository.
+This produces several JS files corresponding to the engines.
+Drag the JS files into the Engines directory.
+By the end, there should be 6 files:
+- contrafold.js
+- LinearFoldC.js
+- LinearFoldV.js
+- nupack.js
+- vienna.js
+- vienna2.js

 To evaluate code, import the `EternaScript` class from `eval.ts`.
 Then, use
 ```